Deathblow (comics): DC's The New 52

 Deathblow appears for the first time in the DC reboot in Grifters new series, making a team with Cheshire, but later was betrayed by her revealing she was an undercover agent for Helspont.
 Captured in Helspont's spaceship, he managed to escape and team up with Grifter to stop his plans.

-Deathblow also appears in Teen Titans (vol. 4) #23.2: Deathstroke.
-He is first seen competing for an assassination with Deathstroke.
-The two men engage in combat, but Cray is overpowered and knocked down while Deathstroke finishes the job.
-He is later seen in Deathstroke's flashback, where Cray has Deathstroke's back in a battlefield while Deathstroke sets off a bomb.
-However, the detonation site turns out to be a children's hospital, which led to Deathstroke's resignation from the army.

 The Wild Storm

 Michael Cray is an IO operative for Miles Craven, sent to assassinate Jacob Marlowe, the head of Halolife Industries.
 The attempt thwarted by several unforeseen factors, such as Marlowe being an alien, the unexpected intervention of Angelica Spica, and Michael having superpowers he had not previously known about.
 While being questioned by Craven, Michael suddenly collapses.
 Having himself medically examined, Michael learns he has an inoperable brain tumor.
 Craven offers Michael continued medical support, provided Michael goes after Spica, but Michael begins to have qualms about his employer's motives on seeing a recording of Spica.
 Craven immediately withdraws any support and sends an assassination squad after Michael.
 With assistance from Christine Trelane, Michael is able to kill them, with Trelane offering him a new job.

-Michael then moves to San Francisco, assisting Trelane's agenda while fighting malevolent versions of Oliver Queen, Barry Allen, and Arthur Curry.
-While doing do, he discovers his powers and the tumor are the result of being implanted with Daemon biology many years ago, with the Daemon gaining increasing control over him.
+Michael discovers his powers and the tumor are the result of being implanted with Daemon biology many years ago, with the Daemon gaining increasing control over him.
 Michael becomes drawn into a plot involving John Constantine and Diana Prince, who is convinced she is the daughter of the Greek gods and wishes to summon them to Earth.
 Finally acquiescing to the Daemon's control, Michael defeats Prince and leaves Trelane's employment.

-Michael then returns to New York City during a mass outbreak of metahumans experimented on by IO and Skywatch.
+Michael returns to New York City during a mass outbreak of metahumans experimented on by IO and Skywatch.
 He intervenes in Marc Slayton's attempt on Craven's life, killing the man with his death touch.
-He tells Craven to leave him alone, but Craven, in the middle of a paranoid breakdown, shoots Michael through the head, instantly killing him.
+He tells Craven to leave him alone, but Craven, in the middle of a paranoid breakdown, shoots and kills Michael.